-In this post, the final installment in the series, we’ll consider roadblocks firms can encounter when searching for or implementing a data strategy, which data to focus on finding, and how to get your team to effectively start using a data solution.
+In this post, we’ll consider roadblocks firms can encounter when searching for or implementing a data strategy, which data to focus on finding, and how to get your team to effectively start using private equity solutions.

 What are some roadblocks, pitfalls, or strategies to avoid when looking for solutions?